ASST1: Encoder System Calls

 The task is simply to prevent dangerous concurrent access to any of the lockboxes of the Encoder161 device.

-Consider a scenario where multiple kernel threads exist, and can call your encode system call handler.
+Consider a scenario where multiple threads exist, and can call your encode system call handler.
 You should ensure that this does not result in overlapping accesses to the underlying device encode operation using the same lockbox.

 The OS/161 implementation provides semaphores, locks and condition variables that you may use in your solution.
 We recommend you scan the prototypes of these functions in kern/include/synch.h.
+There are some surviving comments in that header that suggest you could implement these functions, but you don't have to.
+In the Harvard course that OS/161 was borrowed from there were many more assignments, including one to implement these mechanisms.

 Advanced Part 1: Handling More Concurrency